 Margie Redditt moved to Floyd in the ‘70’s to “live off the land” and raise her two children.
 Her passion for education and healthy food led her to become a founder of Blue Mountain School and to work as a manager of the Floyd Mill Co-op.
 As a result of her work with the Co-op, she developed an interest in the Slow Food movement and started a convivium in the area.
 Eventually, she bought a building and opened the Harvest Moon Food Store, which has been a cherished part of Floyd’s local economy for more than thirty years.
 She is passionate about and has been devoted to supporting local growers and producers and bringing affordable quality food to the Floyd community.

-Kat Johnson is a California native who has transplanted herself into the rich food and farming world that is Floyd Co Virginia.
+Kat Johnson- President is a California native who has transplanted herself into the rich food and farming world that is Floyd Co Virginia.
 She received a degree in American History from Mills College and began working in community and school gardens shortly after graduation.
 Since then farming has taken her to four states, and continues to keep her well fed and inspired.
-She is currently working at Patchwork Farm in Copper Hill and has an interest in community organizing and marketing.
+In her work, Kat manages farming operations at Fields Edge Farm in Floyd, where they grow 5 acres of wholesale produce and raise grassfed beef.

 Joan Earmin is a retired public and private school special education and, homebound and residential teach and educational diagnostician.
 She received a B.A. in Education and a Master’s in Administration from Radford University.
 She has always been an advocate for others and volunteers in the community coaching soccer, gymnastics and football.
 She is also gives her time as a volunteer to Plenty!, Angels in the Attic, and local elementary schools through the RIFF program.